You are currently viewing More Than Money, But You Have To Spend It All

 Photo by Pixabay on Pexels.com

-Because my life has brought me around the world, I learned there’s more to currency than meets the eye.
-When talking about currency, usually what comes to mind is the USD (United States Dollar).
-The dollar, together with the Euro and British Pound, is usually what is used when comparing values of currency.
-To figure out what something costs in USD, know the total amount of foreign currency first.
-Then, divide that total by the rate of exchange.
-The currencies we usually have in the countries where we work are less valuable than the USD.
-This being the case, we try to spend it all when we change money.
-Exchanging it back into USD is expensive and sometimes impossible.
+Because my life has brought me around the world, I learned there’s more to money than meets the eye.
+When talking about money or currency, usually what comes to mind is the USD (United States Dollar).
+The dollar, along with the Euro and the British Pound, is usually used to compare currency values.
+To figure out what something costs in USD, first determine the total amount in foreign currency.
+Then divide that total by the exchange rate.
+The currencies in the countries where we work are usually less valuable than the USD.
+This being the case, we try to spend it all to avoid the hassle of trying to change it back into dollars, which is often impossible.

 New beginnings